ietf-gitwg/using-github/draft-ietf-git-using-github.md

 This document is meant as a supplement to existing Working Group practices.
 It provides guidance to Working Group chairs and participants on how they can best use GitHub within the framework established by RFC 2418 {{?RFC2418}}.
-The small number of rules in this document are there to ensure common usage patterns between Working Groups and to avoid issues that have been encountered in the past.
+This document aims to establish norms that reduce the variation in usage patterns between different Working Groups and to avoid issues that have been encountered in the past.

 A companion document, {{?GH-CONFIG=I-D.ietf-git-github-wg-configuration}}, describes administrative processes that support the practices described in this